Dishoungh/kernel-development/README.md

 This README will document the process of me learning kernel development and modifying the Linux kernel for the Raspberry Pi 5.

+**Keep in mind, I'm only using this to document my learning experience as this is the first time I'm dabbling in Linux kernel development.
+This is NOT a How-To guide.**

 # <ins>Getting Started</ins>

 First, I forked and added the [Linux kernel for Raspberry Pi](https://github.com/Dishoungh/linux-rpi.git) as a submodule.